www.CuriousTaxonomy.net

 Scientific names have traditionally been derived from Latin and Greek, but many other languages have been used, too.
 This page gives examples of some of those languages.

-Help, please!
-This page is new, and I will be relying on readers to contribute more examples.
-Please note, however, that I will not include most proper names here.
+Please note that I will not include most proper names here.
 Tangaroa, for example, is the name of a Tahitian god; it is not included here because the name is not derived from a Tahitian common word.
 Texas, though derived from Caddoan, does not belong here unless the genus is named for the Caddoan meaning ("friends") and not the location.

 Afar: Ardipithecus ramidus (fossil hominid) "Ardi" means "floor," and "ramid" means "root". ("-pithecus" is Greek for "ape".)